colts70/The-Sematic-Stack/README.md

 **Machine-Readable Protocol**
 **Status:** Draft v3.0 — Semantics Locked

+“HESS is the first-hop semantic layer the internet skipped.”

+This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.

 An installable, deterministic, network-resolvable semantic first-hop protocol, hosted at /.well-known/, designed for AI and search engine crawlers

 DNS → [hole] → HTTP